arduino/help-center-content/content/About Arduino/My Arduino Account/Recover-an-account-protected-by-2-Step-Verification.md

 ---
-title: "I lost access to my 2-Step Verification app, how do I log in to my Arduino account?"
+title: "Recover an account protected by 2-Step Verification"
 id: 360022029299
 ---